rogerlew/human-technological-systems/readme.md

 ## Course Description

 Overview of user interaction design and evaluation of physical and virtual human-machine systems.
+We want to train the next generation of virtual integrated designers!

+VTD is inherently interdisciplinary/transdisciplinary.
+We utilize knowledge and methods from various domains to:

+-   Understand the role of humans in highly sophisticated human-coupled systems
+-   Apply systems-thinking and first-principles to design solutions
+-   Model, simulate, and iterate to optimize designs
+-   Develop, deploy, and validate virtual technologies

 Topics include introduction to human factors, human technological systems, usability evaluation, HCI in virtual reality, human error, human performance,  mixed-initiative systems (intelligent and autonomous teaming), design and prototyping.

 **Recommended Preparation:** Graduate student status (5xx) *or* undergraduate who has taken a VTD 300-Level production course and one VTD 400-Level history and theory course, or with instructor approval.